-Despite its playful appearance, this is a deceptively challenging project.
-It requires bulletproof soldering and quite a variety of tools, most with the potential for injury.
+Despite its playful appearance, this is a somewhat challenging project.
+It requires competent soldering and quite a variety of tools, most with the potential for injury.
 Read through first and decide if it’s really for you.
 We have plenty of other wearable projects that are less daunting!
 Young makers should read through with a parent to help decide.

 - Soldering iron and associated paraphernalia